 In the 1960s, a chemical company used large amounts of mercury in a process that bleached paper.
-After using mercury in this chemical process, the waste was dumped into the English River, poisoning the water.
+After using mercury in this chemical process, the waste was dumped into the English River in Ontario, Canada, poisoning the water.

 Since its discovery in the 1970s, community members have engaged in activism to ensure the cleanup of their water and health benefits for those who suffer from symptoms of mercury poisoning.